Programming Embedded Systems

 It should be noted that general-purpose computer interfaces are made of multiple embedded systems.
 Each of these systems contains a processor and software that is designed to perform a specific task.

 Alternatively, ICs (Integrated Circuits) or Microcontrollers can be used with the hardware instead of the processor and software combination.
 But, the latter is generally more flexible, easy to use, cheaper and less power-intensive.

 About Embedded Firmware Development

 Embedded firmware development, as we saw in the previous section can be quite difficult to develop.
-Mainly because firmware has to be compatible with the embedded hardware design.
+Mainly because the firmware has to be compatible with the embedded hardware design.
 But the term “embedded hardware” is not a precise term.
-It can range from a 4 bit microcontroller to an 8 pin one to even a large CPU.
+It can range from a 4-bit microcontroller to an 8-pin one to even a large CPU.
 Hence, we are going to list down some tips for Embedded Firmware Development that should be kept in mind while developing firmware.